 Report Recommendations Management's Most Current Response Status () Person Responsible: Bonnie Warnock, Dean, College of Agriculture and Natural Resource Sciences Timetable for Completion: August 31, 2019 The Standard Operating Procedure should be updated to reflect this type of handling.
 The SOP will be updated so that any animals processed that belong to SRSU faculty or staff have two members of the faculty or staff verify the weight, pricing, and handling of the animal and product.
-Person Responsible: Bonnie Warnock, Dean, College of Agriculture and Natural Resource Sciences Timetable for Completion: December 31, 2019 In Process Minors on Campus (Compliance Review), October 2017 Sul Ross State University should create the statutorily required child abuse training and require that all applicable parties take the training, including those at Rio Grande College.
+Person Responsible: Bonnie Warnock, Dean, College of Agriculture and Natural Resource Sciences In Process Timetable for Completion: December 31, 2019 Minors on Campus (Compliance Review), October 2017 Sul Ross State University should create the statutorily required child abuse training and require that all applicable parties take the training, including those at Rio Grande College.
 The training requirements should be communicated to all applicable parties within the University community.
 Training was implemented for all university employees (faculty, staff, student, temporary hourly, and temporary monthly) on July 1, 2017.
 86% of all employees employed on August 1, 2017 have completed the training.
 Each new hire must complete the training within the first 30-days of employment.
 In Progress Person Responsible: Karlin DeVoll, Director of Human Resources Timetable for Completion: August 1, 2019

-TEXAS STATE UNIVERSITY Physical Entry Access Controls Audit, December 2016 information that relates to risk or vulnerability of persons or property, including critical infrastructure, to an act of terrorism or related criminal activity (Texas Government Code 418.177(2)).
-Credentialing, May 2018 HR management should coordinate with departments to identify all positions with a required LCC and ensure that all of the identified employees in those positions are being tracked in the LSO module.
+TEXAS STATE UNIVERSITY Physical Entry Access Controls Audit, December 2016 Issues, recommendations and action plans for this audit are being addressed.
+The details are not presented here due to exemptions allowed for information that relates to risk or vulnerability of persons or property, including critical infrastructure, to an act of terrorism or related criminal activity (Texas Government Code 418.177(2)).
+There are 17 audit recommendations outstanding from this audit.
+The status for these items is as follows: Seventeen recommendations: In Progress Credentialing, May 2018 HR management should coordinate with departments to identify all positions with a required LCC and ensure that all of the identified employees in those positions are being tracked in the LSO module.
 Also, HR management should ensure that appropriate expiration dates that coincide with actual expiration, renewal, or training requirement dates for maintaining the LCC are used in the LSO module.
 Lastly, HR management should implement procedures to ensure that the LCC information for new employees is Changes have been proposed in 04.04.03 to specify the definition of an LCC and to further outline the expectations for Human Resources in the tracking of LCC's.
 Person Responsible: John McBride, Assistant Vice President for Human Resources Revised Timetable for Completion: December 31, 2019 (was December 30, 2018) In Progress